by Ari Salonen

 Early Communication of Deal Rationale

 In order to effectively build an integration plan, the IMO and integration leads need to understand what is trying to be achieved in the acquisition.
-Based on the deal rationale, a post-merger integration plan template is often tweaked and customized to match the target with the type of integration that will be required.
+Based on the deal rationale, a post-merger integration checklist is often tweaked and customized to match the target with the type of integration that will be required.

 Deal teams need to clearly articulate the rationale behind the acquisition, and integration teams need to be asking: